iNoBo/scinobo-fos-taxonomy/README.md

 - [SCINOBO: a novel system classifying scholarly communication in a dynamically constructed hierarchical Field-of-Science taxonomy](https://www.frontiersin.org/articles/10.3389/frma.2023.1149834/full)
 - [SciNoBo: A Hierarchical Multi-Label Classifier of Scientific Publications](https://dl.acm.org/doi/10.1145/3487553.3524677)

+If you use this taxonomy, please cite the abovementioned publications.

+## JSON structure:
 The file containing the FoS taxonomy is a JSONL file and each line contains the following information:

 - "level_1": The L1 of the FoS taxonomy